Filibuster

 A filibuster is a parliamentary procedure in which one or more members of a legislative body prolong debate on proposed legislation so as to delay or entirely prevent a decision.
 It is sometimes referred to as "talking a bill to death" or "talking out a bill", and is characterized as a form of obstruction in a legislature or other decision-making body.
-A motion of cloture (also closure or guillotine) may sometimes restrict filibustering.
+A motion of cloture (also closure or guillotine) requiring a supermajority can overcome filibustering.
+Overcoming filibuster with a simple majority is also called the nuclear option.

 Etymology

 The term "filibuster" ultimately derives from the Dutch vrijbuiter ("freebooter", a pillaging and plundering adventurer), but the precise history of the word's borrowing into English is obscure.
 The Oxford English Dictionary finds its only known use in early modern English in a 1587 book describing "flibutors" who robbed supply convoys.
 In the late 18th century, the term was re-borrowed into English from its French form flibustier, a form that was used until the mid-19th century.

 The modern English form "filibuster" was borrowed in the early 1850s from the Spanish filibustero (lawless plunderer).
 The term was applied to adventurers like William Walker who were engaging in private military expeditions in Latin America.
 Over the course of the mid to late 19th century, the term "filibustering" became common in American English in the sense of "obstructing progress in a legislative assembly".